robert-kisteleki/dob-generator/README.md

-# Date Of Birth Generator
+# Date Of Birth (and Mother's Name) )Generator

-A simple Python script to consistently generate a date of birth (DoB) for you.
+A simple Python script to consistently generate a date of birth (DoB) and a mother's name for you.

 ## Why?